Core Idea

 Causes

-- Hub failure: When managers fail to translate information across organisational boundaries, context stops flowing.
-Engineers are left operating on assumptions.
+- Hub failure: When managers fail to translate information across organisational boundaries, context stops flowing and engineers operate on assumptions

-- Deliberate opacity: Leaders who withhold information to preserve optionality or control inadvertently create anxiety and speculation.
+- Deliberate opacity: Leaders who withhold information to preserve optionality inadvertently create anxiety and speculation

-- Busyness and neglect: Information sharing requires active effort.
-Without deliberate systems — recurring updates, explicit context-setting — it defaults to zero.
+- Busyness and neglect: Information sharing requires active effort; without deliberate systems it defaults to zero

-- Hierarchical hoarding: Information asymmetry between management and rank-and-file employees is a well-documented phenomenon.
-Firms with larger manager-employee expectation gaps show lower future performance and higher executive turnover (Bergh et al., 2019).
+- Hierarchical hoarding: Information asymmetry between management and rank-and-file is well-documented; firms with larger expectation gaps show lower future performance (Bergh et al., 2019)

 Symptoms

-- Rumours and the Grapevine: When official channels go silent, informal networks fill the vacuum with distorted, anxiety-amplified versions of reality.
-Research estimates approximately 70% of organisational communication flows through informal grapevine channels — this figure rises sharply when formal communication fails.
-The grapevine surges under ambiguity, uncertainty, and fear (Davis, 1953).
+- Rumours and the Grapevine: When official channels go silent, informal networks fill the vacuum with distorted, anxiety-amplified versions of reality — approximately 70% of organisational communication flows through informal grapevine channels, rising sharply when formal communication fails

-- Reactive decision-making: Teams without strategic context default to local optimisation, producing work that is technically correct but strategically misaligned.
+- Reactive decision-making: Teams without strategic context default to local optimisation, producing technically correct but strategically misaligned work

-- Disengagement and attrition risk: Employees who feel uninformed also feel undervalued.
-Information starvation is a leading contributor to disengagement.
+- Disengagement and attrition risk: Employees who feel uninformed also feel undervalued

-- Political paranoia: When people don’t know why decisions are made, they manufacture explanations — usually conspiratorial ones.
+- Political paranoia: When people don’t know why decisions are made, they manufacture conspiratorial explanations

 The Grapevine as Diagnostic Signal